 Boys who know that no matter how much or how little they have, they are never above or below anyone

-Boys that know that sometimes the right thing to do is the hardest thing, but still make the decision to do what is right
+Boys who know that sometimes the right thing to do is the hardest but still decide to do what is right

 Boys that love others boldly because they know Jesus loves them despite any mistake or imperfection they may have